strimzi/proposals/090-add-connect-to-test-container.md

         public StrimziConnectClusterBuilder withNumberOfWorkers(int workersNum) { }

         /**
-         * Adds additional Kafka Connect configuration parameters.
+         * Add additional Kafka Connect configuration parameters.
          * These configurations are applied to all workers in the cluster.
          *
          * @param additionalConnectConfiguration a map of additional Kafka Connect configuration options